Growing & Scaling Your eCommerce site to another level? Thinking of how to Increase Your E-commerce Conversion Rate?

 They need trust and convincing.

-Which is exactly why websites are being replaced by sales funnels in many cases.
+This is exactly why websites are being replaced by sales funnels in many cases.

-It’s still a useful place to direct people in general when they just want to learn a bit more about your brand.
+It’s still a valuable place to direct people in general when they just want to learn a bit more about your brand.
 Just that, it might not be that useful when coming to initial sales.

 A website is simply like a digital brochure where visitors can browse and peruse however they may like…